svenpet90/instagram/README.md

 __Recommended__:
 * Add a cronjob/scheduler task to refresh the API Access tokens automatically - see "Automatic Access Token refresh" for details.
-* Add a cronjob/scheduler task to import the postings on a regular basis
+* Add a cronjob/scheduler task to import the posts on a regular basis

 ## Funtionalities

-### Automatic import of postings
+### Automatic import of posts
 This extension comes with a command to import (new) posts of a given instagram user.
 It is recommended to set this command up to run regularly - e.g. once a day.